Iran holds runoff presidential vote pitting hard-liner against reformist after record low turnout

 Iran also continues to enrich uranium at near weapons-grade levels and maintains a stockpile large enough to build several nuclear weapons, should it choose to do so.
 And while Khamenei remains the final decision-maker on matters of state, whichever man ends up winning the presidency could bend the country's foreign policy toward either confrontation or collaboration with the West.

-More than 61 million Iranians over the age of 18 are eligible to vote, with about 18 million of them between 18 to 30.
-Elections are scheduled to end at 6 p.m. local, but traditionally get extended until midnight to boost participation.
-Authorities already extended voting to 10 p.m.
+More than 61 million Iranians over the age of 18 were eligible to vote, with about 18 million of them between 18 to 30.
+Voting was to end at 6 p.m. but was extended until midnight to boost participation.

+Raisi, who died in the May helicopter crash, was seen as a protégé of Khamenei and a potential successor as supreme leader.

-Nasser Karimi reported from Tehran, Iran.
-Amir Vahdat and Mehdi Fattahi contributed to this report from Tehran.
+Karimi reported from Tehran, Iran.
+Associated Press journalists Amir Vahdat and Mehdi Fattahi in Tehran, Iran, contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.